CANDY League Rules 2021-2022

 - Any side unable to fulfil a fixture for any reason other than the weather forfeits the game, except under exceptional circumstances and agreed by the committee.
 Exceptional requests must be submitted to the Leagues Secretary at least 30 days in advance.

-13a.
-If you have at least 12 players you must travel and the game will be play with equal numbers. ie, 12 v 12, 13 v 13 or 14 v 14.
-These smaller sided games will be played as normal competitive games.
-The normal uncontested scrum rules still apply.
+- If you have at least 10 players you must travel and the game will be play with equal numbers. ie, 12 v 12, 13 v 13 or 14 v 14.
+These smaller sided games will be played as normal competitive games and can be shortened in length.

 - In the event that the Committee become aware that a member club has materially misled or deceived them to gain an advantage the Committee reserves the right to impose such disciplinary action as they deem fit including expulsion from the league.
 All complaints received by the Leagues Secretary re conduct of other teams/clubs must be in writing and received within 10 days of the incident/s occurring.
 Such complaints must be accompanied by documentary evidence including any referee’s report and written statements from officers of the complainant club.
 On receipt of the complaint the Secretary shall forward details of the complaint to the club the subject of the complaint, who shall respond within seven days.
 The Committee shall then issue their findings within 10 days.
 If the club is dissatisfied with the decision of the Committee they may then appeal against such decision.